Dvergar/OSIS/README.md

 **Limitations**

 * Based on my network library [Anette](https://github.com/Dvergar/Anette) which is actually broken on the server websocket/JS target, SISO is inheriting the same issue
-* 32 components max, 32 systems max (will patch when reaching the limit myself :))
+* 64 components max, 64 entity sets max